jeremytammik/tbc/a/1985_refinters_link.md

 I see no Figure 1, and the result breaks of midsentence, after 79 words, including my four-word prompt.
 But apparently `n_predict` reallyt does control how much to spout.

+A final prompt to finish off, "The Revit API enables us to":

+> The Revit API enables us to create our own custom applications for Revit.
+There is a huge amount of functionality built into the base application which we can use as-is, but there are also opportunities here that have not been covered by Autodesk yet in their main product offerings (in my opinion).
+For example – I’ve written an extension to allow users to create Revit families from within Inventor.
+This is a post about using the API to write applications for our own needs, so

 <center>
 <img src="img/dalai_llama.png" alt="Dalai LLaMa" title="Dalai LLaMa" width="600"/> <!-- Pixel Height: 821, Pixel Width: 1,000 -->
 </center>